alobanov/alobanov.github.io/_logs/2026-08-09-spider-man-brand-new-day-movie-log.md

 link: https://www.imdb.com/title/tt22084616
 ---

-> Cretton throws out the multiverse and just lets Spider-Man **move** — the fights and swinging sequences are the most kinetic action the MCU has put out in years, and every hit lands with actual weight.
-Holland is genuinely great here: **his most grounded, most mature Peter yet**, finally allowed to grow up instead of cracking jokes through it.
-Dropping the multiverse pays off: it's smaller, more tactile, more character-driven, with Jon Bernthal stealing every scene he's in.
-Not a masterpiece, but an **excellent sequel** and easily the most fun I've had with this Spidey.
+> The director keeps things simple and just lets Spider-Man **move** — the fights and the swinging are the best action the MCU has done in years.
+Peter is **finally a grown-up**, and the whole story stays in **New York**, which fits him much better.
+Holland is really good here, Bernthal steals every scene, and **Sadie Sink is just as strong**.
+The one thing I didn't like: **MJ and Ned get maybe ten minutes** in the whole film, so their part feels pointless.
+Not a masterpiece, but a **great sequel**.